jh2048/clinical_trials/README.md

 #Can combine the above flags

-Outputs can be found in 'drug_matches.jsonl'
+Outputs can be found in 'drug_matches.txt'